chaumyphuong/Case-Study-How-Does-a-Bike-Share-Navigate-Speed/README.md

 ![](/img/membership_by_day.png)

 **Key Findings:**

-- Members (cyan) ride consistently high every day, peaking on Tuesday (~180,000 trips) and staying strong through Thursday.
+- Members ride at consistently high levels throughout the week, with the strongest usage from Monday to Thursday and only a moderate dip on weekends.
-- Casual riders (red) have very low weekday usage (~10–20k) but spike dramatically on weekends, especially Saturday (~60,000).
+- Casual riders show very low activity on weekdays but surge dramatically on weekends, particularly on Saturday and Sunday.
-- Weekend (Sat–Sun) is when casuals contribute the most; Saturday casual trips are ~3–4× higher than weekdays.

-**Conclusion:** Members use the system primarily for commuting (weekday pattern), while casuals use it mostly for leisure (weekend pattern).
+- On weekends, casual riders far outpace their weekday volumes, with Saturday marking the clear peak day for this group.

+**Conclusion:**
+Members rely on the system primarily for regular weekday commuting, maintaining steady usage patterns.
+In contrast, casual riders concentrate almost entirely on weekend leisure riding, revealing two distinctly different user behaviors within the same bike-share system.

 **C. Monthly Trend**

 ![](/img/monthly_trend.png)

 **Key Findings:**
-- January and February: Member trips ~230–250k, casual ~30–40k (members ~85–90% of total).
-- March: Huge surge — total trips jump to ~300k+, with casual trips skyrocketing to ~70–80k (almost double February), while member trips stay relatively flat or slightly increase.
-- Casual share jumps from ~12–15% in Jan–Feb to ~25%+ in March.

-**Conclusion:** March 2020 shows a dramatic increase in casual ridership, very likely due to early COVID-19 lockdowns — people using bikes for exercise/outdoor activity when gyms and public transit were avoided.
+- In January and February, members dominate usage with consistently high volumes, while casual riders remain a small minority.
+- March sees a sharp overall increase in trips, driven almost entirely by a dramatic surge in casual riders; member volumes stay relatively stable.
+- The casual share of total trips rises markedly in March, shifting from a minor fraction to a much more significant portion.

+**Conclusion:** The sudden explosion of casual ridership in March 2020 strongly reflects changing mobility behavior at the onset of the COVID-19 pandemic, with many people turning to bikes for safe, outdoor recreation and transportation as gyms closed and public transit was avoided.
+This marks the beginning of casual users becoming the primary growth driver of the system.

 **D. Average Day-of-Week Trend**

 ![](/img/average_membership_by_day.png)

 **Key Findings:**
-- Casual riders (red): Clear weekend peak (Saturday ~2,600, Sunday ~2,500 avg daily trips), lowest on Wednesday (~2,100).
+- Casual riders show a pronounced weekend peak, with average daily trips noticeably higher on Saturday and Sunday compared to weekdays.
-- Members (cyan): Much lower average daily trips (~500–700), relatively flat across the week, slight dip mid-week.
+- Member average daily trips are consistently lower than casuals and remain relatively flat across all days of the week, with only minor variations.
-- Casuals average 4–5× more daily trips than members on weekends, but similar on weekdays.

-**Conclusion:** When looking at per-day averages, casual riders dominate weekend usage by a wide margin; members are consistent but low-volume daily user
+- On weekends, casual riders far outpace members in average daily usage; on weekdays, the gap narrows considerably, though casuals still lead.

+**Conclusion:** Even when normalized to average daily trips, casual riders dominate the system, especially on weekends where their activity dwarfs that of members.
+Members maintain steady but much lower daily usage throughout the week, confirming that casual riders — not annual members — are the primary drivers of overall volume in 2020.

 **E. Average Monthly Trend**

 ![](/img/average_monthly_trend.png)

 **Key Findings:**
-- Casual riders (red): Steady increase from ~2,400 avg daily trips in January to ~2,600 in March.
+- Casual riders show a clear upward trend in average daily trips from January through March, with the strongest increase occurring in March.
-- Members (cyan): Very low and stable (~600–700 avg daily trips) across all three months.
+- Member average daily trips remain consistently low and stable across all three months, with minimal variation.
-- In March, casual average daily trips are ~4× higher than members.
+- Throughout the period, and especially in March, casual riders’ average daily usage far exceeds that of members.

-**Conclusion:** Even on an average daily basis, casual riders significantly outpace members in early 2020, with a clear upward trend in casual usage as the pandemic began.
+**Conclusion:** In early 2020, casual riders not only dominated overall volume on a per-day basis but also drove nearly all growth as the pandemic emerged.
+Members maintained steady but significantly lower daily activity, underscoring that casual users were the main force behind rising ridership during this period.

 **F. Distance by membership**